-Teach coaches how to design & apply appropriate training interventions, in particular to understand the strengths and weaknesses of games-based learning.
+Coaches should begin to learn how to design & apply appropriate training interventions, in particular to understand the strengths and weaknesses of games-based learning.

-To encourage coaches to develop and to inhabit with the players alternative coaching environments – not just the traditional “industrial age”, hierarchical model with coach-as-guru, but perhaps a more networked “social age” model where the athletes are encouraged to generate and share their own solutions.
+Coaches could be encouraged to develop and to inhabit with the players alternative coaching environments – not just the traditional “industrial age”, hierarchical model with coach-as-guru, but perhaps a more networked “social age” model where the athletes are encouraged to generate and share their own solutions.

 But we do all want to get better at coaching, don’t we?

 And I don’t think that can mean running the same drills (or even running new, better drills) in the hope that the players will finally “learn their lessons”.